joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-bytearrays/reading-and-writing-a-bytearray.md

 The following example calls `writeObject()` to write an XML object to a ByteArray, which it then compresses using the Deflate algorithm and writes to the `order` file on the desktop.
-The example uses a label to display the message “Wrote order file to desktop!” in the AIR window when it is finished.
+The example uses a label to display the message "Wrote order file to desktop!" in the AIR window when it is finished.

     import flash.filesystem.*;
     import flash.display.Sprite;